IamMartinPeek/Machine-Learning-KNN-with-KFold-CrossValidation/README.md

-# KNN with KFold-Crossvalidation in C#
+# Machiner Learning: KNN with KFold-Crossvalidation in C#